 We provide counseling services and support for individuals between the ages of 4 - 24 with outpatient individual, family, and group counseling as well as prevention and intervention services.
 Through these services, we encourage individual and family goals, while recognizing the importance of traumainformed, culturally and linguistically responsive treatment.
 Our highly trained counselors help youth identify inherent strengths to help them achieve their goals.

-met 100% of their goals in 2023

-300 youths / families enrolled in behavioral health counseling in 2023 families enrolled in the healthy start parent support program in 2023 residential and foster care services residential treatment
+52% of all clients and families met 100% of their goals in 2023 families enrolled in the healthy start parent support program in 2023